nicholascc/eme/README.md

 # Eme

-Eme is a low-level, strongly typed, and non-managed programming language with a compiler written in C. It's both compiled and interpreted, and is designed to support 'high-level' features such as advanced polymorphism, iterators, and operator overloading.
+Eme is a low-level, strongly typed, and non-managed programming language with a compiler written in C. It's both compiled and interpreted, and is designed to support 'high-level' features such as advanced polymorphism, iterators, and operator overloading, without run-time costs.

 'Eme' (<img src="http://psd.museum.upenn.edu/epsd/psl/img/popup/Oajg.png" height="20" />) means 'language' in Sumerian, the earliest known written language.